 I always thought I’d be dead by thirty-five.
 I don’t know where this fixation came from, what triggered it, or why I believed it, but the imagined certainty that I wouldn’t live to see forty defined my 20s and early 30s in a very real way.
 My friends in university would tell me to stop… Continue reading Thirty-Five

 There are things beyond our control.
 Things that force us to change our plans, to be flexible and spontaneous, things that humble us, that remind us that the world keeps spinning regardless of what we’re going through, things that make the impossible possible and the possible impossible.
 These unpredictable factors are known as force majeure—a… Continue reading My Nomadic Life: Force Majeure

 Though I'd been dreaming of going back for years, I didn't expect to return to New York City in 2021.
 But ever since I left Colombia (again) in August, things haven't been exactly going to plan (in a good way) and I've been relearning how to embrace the unexpected.
-That's how I ended up on… Continue reading If I can Make it There…
+That's how I ended up on… Continue reading My Nomadic Life: If I can Make it There…

 Before I reached Fortaleza, I was feeling a bit stuck in Barreirinhas, not feeling quite at home, dreaming of the beach and the Lençóis Maranhenses, a national park in Brazil’s state of Maranhão.
 The park is made up of 155,000 hectares of white sand desert, and during the rainy season, hallucinating lagoons fill up the… Continue reading My Nomadic Life: Finding Freedom in Nature